 Supply for energy varies widely by type.
-Renewables provide well-known benefits for electricity but depending on the strength of sun, wind, or precipitation, but it can be intermittent.
-Often this requires backup supply from a more consistent form such as nuclear, coal, or natural gas.
+Renewables provide well-known benefits for electricity, but depending on the strength of the sun, wind, or precipitation, it can be intermittent.
+Often this requires a backup supply from a more consistent form such as nuclear, coal, or natural gas.
 Crude needs to be discovered and then drilled for, which is capital intensive and, as discussed in our previous article, “War on Low Energy Prices,” requires $520 billion in energy investments each year.

 Refinement is the next step in separating oil into its various components for use.
 Refineries can take up as much as several hundred football fields of space.
 Chevron CEO Mike Wirth says, “I personally don’t believe there will be a new petroleum refinery ever built in this country (USA) again.”
-Therefore, even if oil pumping increases, refinery capacity must increase as well.
+Therefore, even if oil pumping increases, refinery capacity must also increase.
 Currently, in the United States, we have seven fewer refineries operating since 2019, reducing throughput by approximately 650,000 barrels daily.
-Reports say that few countries have additional capacity available, including Saudi Arabia, Iran, and Venezuela.
+Reports say that few countries, including Saudi Arabia, Iran, and Venezuela, have additional capacity available.